Verma314/haskell-snippets/README.md

 * todo: talk more about list comprehension. cover guard function.

-* todo:

-write a post,
-how are list comprehensions a type of monad function?
+*  how are list comprehensions a type of monad function?

 how are list comprehension implemented?